icyphox/myrkdown/README.md

+# python-markdown2

+This is my fork of markdown2 by @trentm.
+It currently features the
+following:

+- The `smarty-pants` extension has been modified to use ` -- ` for
+  em-dash and `-`

+---

 Markdown is a light text markup format and a processor to convert that to HTML.
 The originator describes it as follows: